revadox/secmsg/README.md

 # secmsg
-destroy your message after particular time
+destroy your message after particular time or burn after reading...

 first download zip file and for local test copy this file to (if you are using xampp server...)